oklas/react-breadcrumbs-dynamic/README.md

 # Add item to breadcrumbs

-Each routed component in your react tree generally associated with route and with correspondent breadcrumbs.
+Each routed component in your react tree is generally associated with route and with correspondent breadcrumbs.
 Each component may add its breadcrumbs item.
-The `BreadcrumbsItem` component mandatory require the `to` prop which contain bearing key with URL for breadcrumbs working.
+The `BreadcrumbsItem` component mandatory requires the `to` prop which contains bearing key with URL for breadcrumbs working.
 So if you use simple `<a>` tag for breadcrumb url - you need to use the `duplicateProps` and/or `renameProps`, or need to specify both `to` and `href`.

-This items configuration method is simple and enough effective.
-More details about performance is described in section `Advanced Usage and Performance`.
+See also *Advanced Usage and Performance* section.

 Simple configure of the breadcrumbs items: